grace-notes/website/contents/topics/claudius.md

 upon his conquest of the Chauci, a German tribe, to assume the cognomen of Chaucius.

-XXV.
+## XXV ##

 His military organization of the equestrian order was this.
 After having the command of a cohort, they were promoted to a wing of auxiliary horse, and subsequently received the commission of tribune of a legion.
 He raised a body of militia, who were called Supernumeraries, who, though they were a sort of soldiers, and kept in reserve, yet received pay.
 He procured an act of the senate to prohibit all soldiers from attending senators at their houses, in the way of respect and compliment.
 He confiscated the estates of all freedmen who presumed to take upon themselves the equestrian rank.
 Such of them as were ungrateful to their patrons, and were complained of by them, he reduced